top of page

 Artwork.jpg

-Art Curriculum Intent, Implementation and Impact.
+Art and Photography Curriculum Intent, Implementation and Impact

 Intent: Everywhere you turn there is evidence of Artistic creation that is developed to serve a purpose.
 At Tenison’s our aim in the department is to appreciate and nurture this across the key stages.
 We have a varied curriculum that allows us to develop, deepen and build on key skills from Key Stage 2, all the way through to Key Stage 5.

-At Key Stage 3, we begin with the foundation skills.
+At Key Stage 3, we begin with the Art foundation skills.
 In Year 7 they focus on a Portraiture Project which allows them to develop their observational study understanding, specifically looking at proportion, tone and accuracy.
 We go back to basics and build upon this throughout the year.
 In Year 8 we explore print making skills as well as perspective and composition.
 Pupils build on their skill set and are introduced to incorporating a concept into their work.
 In Year 9 they build on their understanding of how to create Art with a meaning in their Human Rights project.
 They also learn new skills such as stop motion animation and stencilling.

-Implementation: Collaborative curriculum planning is imbedded into our department; we are a small team of subject specialists and we work together to ensure a rich and engaging curriculum is provided.
-Our Department are continually reviewing and developing schemes of work to ensure an enriching sequence of lessons that supports maximum progression.
+Implementation: Collaborative curriculum planning is imbedded into our department; we are a small team of subject specialists, and we work together to ensure a rich and engaging curriculum is provided.
+Our department are continually reviewing and developing schemes of work to ensure an enriching sequence of lessons that supports maximum progression.

-Our current curriculum is designed to not only teach our pupils the basic skills but also for these skills to be nurtured and to gradually deepen.
+Our current Art and Photography curriculum is designed to not only teach our pupils the basic skills but also for these skills to be nurtured and to gradually deepen.
 Particularly in Key Stage 3, we have worked hard to ensure that a wide range of mediums, materials and techniques are explored and developed through each year.
 We aim to cement a foundation that will support our pupils as they enter the GCSE.

 We also aim to give our GCSE pupils and A Level students a clear understanding of the Assessment Objectives they will be marked against.
 Our aim is for pupils and students to understand the journey and exactly why they are doing what they are doing.